-Dr. Erik Herrmann is associate professor of Historical Theology, chairman of the Department of Historical Theology, director of Concordia Theology, and director of the Center for Reformation Research at Concordia Seminary, St. Louis.
+Dr. Erik Herrmann is professor of Historical Theology, dean of Theological Research and Publications and director of the Center for Reformation Research at Concordia Seminary, St. Louis.

 Herrmann joined the faculty of Concordia Seminary in 2005 after serving as an assistant pastor at Timothy Lutheran Church in St. Louis.
 He received his Doctor of Philosophy (Ph.D.) and Master of Divinity (M.Div.) from Concordia Seminary (2005, 2000).
 His earned his Bachelor of Arts (B.A.) from Concordia University Wisconsin in Mequon (1995).

 His areas of interest and expertise include the history of biblical interpretation, with a particular focus on Martin Luther and the Reformation period; history of Medieval and Reformation/early modern Europe; 20th century interpretations of Martin Luther and his theology; and the history of American Lutheranism.

 He has served as a guest lecturer at the Seminário Concórdia, São Leopoldo, Brazil; Mekane Yesus Seminary, Addis Ababa, Ethiopia; Luther Academy in Riga, Latvia; the Församlingsfakulteten in Göteborg, Sweden; and the Comenius University of Bratislava, Slovakia.
 He was a post-doctoral Stipendiat at the Insitut für Europäische Geschichte in Mainz, Germany, in the summer of 2006.